Joint PhD Program in Machine Learning & Public Policy

 - Successfully complete the 5 ML Core courses, with an average GPA of 3.5

-- Complete a Data Analysis Project (DAP), satisfied within the Home Department.
+- The Data Analysis requirement is satisfied within the Home Department.
 (One Machine Learning Core or Affiliated faculty member must be on the committee).
 The project presentation must be announced to the MLD community.

 - Serve as a Teaching Assistant once for the Machine Learning Department